zhilinIPD19/POPCultureWebApplication/README.md

 # POPCultureWebApplication
-A website with serval pages for POP Culture Company
+A web application with serval pages for POP Culture Company